Z3RYX/Docs.NET/README.md

 # Trvia
 - The link to zeryx.xyz/docs/cs that is shown when the bot can't find the file results in a 404 for now
-- The bot token is input via Console.ReadLine()
 - This is the first time that I work with JSON files.

 # Data Collection